CarlosKipkoech/cultureVille/README.md

 + Run the project live-link right on your installed browser

 ```
-To get a copy of this projects, that is, if you have a fix to a known bug or simple editing, follow these instructions cloning instructions:
+To get a copy of this projects, that is, if you have a fix to a known bug or simple editing, follow these cloning instructions:

 + Git clone (clones to your editor)
 + Make the neccessary changes then do a Pull Request.